icfpcontest2020/dockerfiles/README.md

 If your favorite language is missing, or you know a way to improve existing Dockerfiles, please [raise an issue](https://github.com/icfpcontest2020/dockerfiles/issues) or [open a pull request](https://github.com/icfpcontest2020/dockerfiles/pulls) in this repository at any time before or during the contest.

-Note that we won't accept any suggestions that give significant advantage to one platform or team over the others.

 ## Submission mechanism

 Submission system continuously checks every team's repository for updates in the `submission` and `submissions/*` branches.
 All other branches are ignored.
 New commits trigger a build which has the following steps: